domRiddle/ASF/Escrow.md

 **Q:** Why do you need a phone number, if 2FA is supposed to be ASF module?

 **A:** Becuase Valve requires confirmed phone number to enable 2FA, regardless if you like it or not.
-It's used only once, during linking.
+It's used only once, during linking, and you can also put it **[in your Steam settings](https://store.steampowered.com/phone/manage)** instead of in ASF window.

 ***